Local resources to help parents, caregivers, children and families

-Resources offered: Willow Tree provides services such as childbirth, parenting, and nutrition classes, a provider directory, a blog and newsletter, a lending library of books and videos, a doula program, resources for home birth midwives and families, and various free support groups for parents based on their needs.
+Resources Offered: Willow Tree provides services such as childbirth, parenting, breastfeeding, and nutrition classes; a provider directory, a blog and newsletter, a lending library of books and videos, a doula program (The Lansing Doula Network), resources for home birth midwives and families, and various free support groups for parents based on their needs.

 Michigan State University

-Description: WKAR supports families, teachers and learners of all ages.
+Description: WKAR Education supports families, teachers and learners of all ages.

 PBS Learning Media – Your destination for easy, instant access to thousands of classroom-ready, digital resources.
 Free for educators.